psychemedia/middle-english-romances/sir-amadace.md

 And tolde the kyng the case.
 The kyng mayd hym noble chere,
-And seyd, " Welcum, my frynd so dere,
+And seyd, "Welcum, my frynd so dere,

 And thonkyd God of his grace.